patched-codes/patchwork/README.md

 Patchwork comes with a set of predefined patchflows, and more will be added over time.
 Below is a sample list of patchflows:

-- AutoFix: Generate and apply fixes to code vulnerabilities in a repository.
+- **AutoFix**: Generate and apply fixes to code vulnerabilities in a repository.
-- DependencyUpgrade: Update your dependencies from vulnerable to fixed versions.
+- **DependencyUpgrade**: Update your dependencies from vulnerable to fixed versions.
-- PRReview: On PR creation, extract code diff, summarize changes, and comment on PR.
+- **PRReview**: On PR creation, extract code diff, summarize changes, and comment on PR.
-- GenerateREADME: Create a README.md file for a given folder, to add documentation to your repository.
+- **GenerateREADME**: Create a README.md file for a given folder, to add documentation to your repository.
-- ResolveIssue: Identify the files in your repository that need to be updated to resolve an issue (or bug) and create a PR to fix it.
+- **ResolveIssue**: Identify the files in your repository that need to be updated to resolve an issue (or bug) and create a PR to fix it.

 ## Prompt Templates